 Kinetic Monte Carlo

 In this tutorial we will walk you through a Kinetic Monte Carlo (KMC) calculation with the program Zacros, using the GUI.
 The GUI will generate a pyZacros script that can be run via AMSjobs, just like other runscripts.
-And with some python experience it should be no problem to extend this script for more advanced tasks.
+In addition, with some python experience it should be no problem to extend this script for more advanced tasks.

 See also